 $79 USD (discontinuted)

-Everything about the Powerbeats Pro is appealing, except for the exorbitant price which is why athletes will flock to the Beats Powerbeats.
-The company gives its mainstay workout earbuds a redesign, making them much more attractive than previous iterations.
-Whether you’re running outside or creating your at-home workout program, the fourth Powerbeats are great earbuds that stay in place no matter how you move.
+Everything about the Powerbeats Pro is appealing, except for the exorbitant price and limited availability, which is why athletes love the Beats Powerbeats.
+The company gave its mainstay workout earbuds a redesign, making them much more attractive than previous iterations.
+Whether you’re running outside or creating your at-home workout program, the fourth Powerbeats is an underrated member of the Beats line that stays in place no matter how you move.

 Who should get the Beats Powerbeats?

 - Athletes will want these earbuds.
 The fit is phenomenal, and the round cable does a great job of staying out of the way during vigorous workouts.